 CACIs and FAA Red Tape – Pilots love to hate the FAA.
 To be sure, it has a well-earned reputation for imposing red tape and onerous bureaucracy.
 “Providing the Safest, Most Efficient Aerospace System in the World” should count for something.
 Still, when you are amid a medical certification deferral or otherwise in their crosshairs, the FAA makes for as good a boogie man as any.

-Administrative delays really do drag out some medical applications for months longer than seems reasonable.
+Administrative delays drag out some medical applications for months longer than reasonable.
 Moreover, the medical documentation they request often seems excessive to pilots and sometimes exceeds what treating physicians might advise.
-In the same way, the list of valid criticisms could go on, but the rest of this article will focus on something else: many pilots just cannot or will not get out of their own way.
+The list of valid criticisms could go on, but the rest of this article will focus on something else: many pilots just cannot or will not get out of their way.

 What is a CACI?